 Massachusetts General Hospital; Massachusetts Institute of Technology (MIT) - Sloan School of Management

-User innovators develop innovations in order to use them.
-For this reason, the benefits that others might obtain from adopting user innovations will be at least partially an externality for innovating users.
-This circumstance creates the possibility of a market failure.
-An innovators' investment in diffusion can lower adoption costs for many.
-However, as user innovators may have no or "too low" incentives to invest for this purpose, diffusion of user innovations may be not optimal from a social welfare perspective.
+User innovators develop new products and services in order to use them rather than to sell them.
+They also quite generally do not charge others who may wish to adopt their designs.
+As a consequence, as we argue in this article, the benefits that others might obtain from adopting will be at least partially an externality for innovating users.
+We propose that this circumstance creates the possibility of an important market failure.
+A user-developer’s investment in diffusion can lower adoption costs for many.
+However, as user-developers may have no or “too low” incentives to invest for this purpose, diffusion of their innovations may be not optimal from a social welfare perspective.

 Keywords: user innovation, diffusionworking papers series

 Date posted: June 8, 2013 ; Last revised: September 25, 2014